 So, the lesson here is, even though your about us page is about you, still try making it about your readers as how will you add value in their lives.

-Because this is a parenting and travelling blog, right after introducing herself, Corinne instantly calls out her target audience: new parents who love to travel.
+Because this is a parenting and travelling blog, right after introducing herself, Corinne instantly calls out her target audience in the first blog post: new parents who love to travel.

 She promises she’ll be helping them with her insider travel tips as she also has a toddler, but she still travels around the country.
 Plus, another good thing in her intro is she encourages her readers to send her questions and suggestions on her email.